RobertLemmens/scala-currency/readme.md

-# A simple DSL for currencies
+# :yen: :pound: A simple DSL for currencies :dollar: :euro:
 This is an experimental library which aim is to create a DSL where currencies are represented using case classes.
 Most currency libraries function around a common field that holds some currency information.
 I want the result to be Euro(10) or Dollar(20) instead, and still do useful operations on them without too much boilerplate.